Default Windows Update data location

 # Incorrectly configured Windows Update components

-If one or more Windows Update settings are not configured correctly, Windows Update might not work properly.
-If the troubleshooter finds that one or more incorrectly configured components, it will fix them automatically.
+If one or more Windows Update settings are not configured correctly, Windows Update might not work correctly.
+If the troubleshooter finds one or more incorrectly configured components, it will fix them automatically.

 Step 1: Open Control Panel by typing Control Panel in Start search and pressing Enter key.